mateuszjurewicz/notes_public/Machine Learning.md

 Definitions of concepts, practical tips, possibly notes on select papers.
 Goal is to solidify understanding by writing things down / explaining them to myself.

+### Autoregressive Models

+Autoregressive means predicting the future behavior based on past behavior.
+In ML world it refers to seq2seq models that predict the next token based on previously predicted tokens (I believe).

+### Graph Convolutional Networks (GCNs)

+Very nice intro in [this article](https://towardsdatascience.com/understanding-graph-convolutional-networks-for-node-classification-a2bfdb7aba7b) by Inneke Mayachita.
+Inspired by Rylee Thompson's comments.
+The GCN's simplest version needs both an adjacency matrix $\mathcal{A}^{~n \times n}$ and a matrix of node features $\mathcal{R}^{~n \times d}$, which we then take the dot product of to get some new representation of the nodes as $\mathcal{H}^{~n \times d}$.

+It's a generalization of the 2D convolution operation, looking at immediately (1-step away) connected neighbor nodes, in this simplest version.

 ### Skip-Connections

 Aka `Shortcut Connections` are a way to prevent very deep models from being hard to optimize.
 There are cases where a shallower model, with fewer layers, will perform better (even on the training set) than a deeper one, even if only identity layers were added.
 The problem of optimization can become harder for a deeper model.